alien4cloud/alien4cloud.github.io/documentation/2.0.0/orchestrators/kubernetes/kubernetes_walkthrough.markdown

 ![Topology](../../images/kubernetes_walkthrough/topologie-03-simple-apache-hostPath.png){: style="width: 200px; margin: 0 auto"}

 In this topology we have added a volume to the deployment unit.
 We'll match it to a [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) volume.
 With this kind of volume, we can mount a given directory of the hosting node as a volume for the container.
 In our example, we will mount the `/var/log` volume at the `/usr/local/apache2/htdocs` mount point on the container.
 By this way we'll be able to display our logs through our webserver !
+It's not very usefull and not very secured IRL but just simple and fun in this boarding context ;)

 Deploy the topology, and at matching stage, choose the resource of type `org.alien4cloud.kubernetes.api.types.volume.HostPathVolumeSource` for the node named 'Volume'.
 Set the property `spec.path` to `/usr/local/apache2/htdocs` and deploy.